HFSS Score Calculator & Recipe Reformulation

 Retailers that meet BOTH the following criteria: 1) They have more than 50 employees (combining those in head office with store staff) – including stores which operate as part of a franchise agreement or are a member of a symbol group.
 2) They have an internal ‘customer sales floor’ area of over 2,000 sq. ft.
 (185.8sqms).

-Information sources: David F. Bartley PhD – NutriCalc, Department of Health & Social Care, ACS advice guide for retailers.
-Whilst every effort has been made to ensure that the information above is accurate and up to date (when published in October 2022), NutriCalc accepts no liability for errors or omissions.
+Whilst every effort has been made to ensure that the information above is accurate and up to date, NutriCalc accepts no liability for errors or omissions.
 E&OE.

 HFSS Score Calculator (Nutrient Profile Report)